Battle of Meiktila and Mandalay: Capture of Meiktila

 The Indian 17th Division, under Major General David Tennant Cowan, sallied from the Nyaungu bridgehead on 20 February and reached Taungtha, halfway to Meiktila, by 24 February.
 The division consisted of the 48th Indian Infantry Brigade and 63rd Indian Infantry Brigades, both of which were fully motorised, with the 255th Indian Tank Brigade (less a regiment left with 7th Division) under command.

-Ironically, on 24 February, a Japanese high-level staff meeting was taking place in Meiktila, to discuss the possibility of a counter-attack north of the Irrawaddy.
+At the same time, on 24 February, a Japanese high-level staff meeting was taking place in Meiktila, to discuss the possibility of a counter-attack north of the Irrawaddy.
 The Japanese command was undoubtedly surprised by the Allied attack.
 An agitated officer on Mount Popa signalled that 2,000 vehicles were moving on Meiktila.
 Staff at Fifteenth Army or Burma Area Army assumed this to be a mistake and deleted one of the zeroes, thinking that the attack was merely a raid.
 Burma Area Army had also ignored an earlier air reconnaissance report of a vast column of vehicles moving down the Gangaw Valley.

 On 26 February, the Japanese became aware of the true size of the threat, and began preparing Meiktila for defence.
 The town lay between lakes to the north and south, constricting any attackers' front.
 The defenders numbered about 4,000 and consisted of the bulk of Japanese 168th Regiment from the 49th Division, and anti-aircraft and line of communication troops.
 While they attempted to dig-in, the Indian 17th Division captured an airstrip 20 mi to the northwest at Thabutkon.
 The air-portable Indian 99th Brigade were flown in to the captured airstrip, and fuel was dropped by parachute for the armoured brigade.